Zingerman’s Ginger Scones

 Truthfully the thought of ginger scones isn’t the kind of recipe that usually strikes my fancy, but my friend raved about them and said they were one of Zingerman’s most popular items.

-After tasting one fresh from the bakehouse, all I can say is that they’re further proof that Zingerman’s does everything right.
+After tasting one fresh from the bakehouse, all I can say is that they’re further proof that Zingerman’s Bakehouse does everything right.
 Wow.

 Thanks to a particularly high ratio of butter and cream, and a mixing method that makes a “short dough,” these are some of the most tender and light scones I’ve ever had.